-Description: This course offering consists of an exploration of four genres (Mystery & Horror, Non-Fiction, Fantasy and Banned Books).
-The first semester will include a focus on expository writing.
-The second semester will focus on interpersonal communication (speech).
-This course meets the State of Ohio standards for freshman English Language Arts.
+This course will focus on an exploration of four genres of literature (Mystery & Horror, Non-Fiction, Fantasy, and Coming of Age).
+Students will continue to develop reading comprehension and analysis skills, as well as, improve academic, reflective, and narrative writing skills.
+This course meets the State of Ohio standards for senior English Language.